-An art form is truly sacred when it awakens in the mind a direct experience deeper than our ordinary selves and the material world.
+An art form is truly sacred when it awakens in the mind.
+A direct experience that is deeper than our ordinary selves and the material world.

 "Wrathfulness is a way of depicting the formidable energy of compassion that cannot bear the sufferings of beings.
 There is no trace of hatred or anger in it".

-It is simply a way in which the peaceful free nature of primordial wisdom manifest, a very dynamic way required to beings from particular kinds of suffering."
+Simply, it is a way in which the peaceful free nature of primordial wisdom manifests.
+A very dynamic way is required to beings from particular kinds of suffering.

 The following symbolisms associated with the wrathful deities will make this view clearer.

-- If they have only 1 head, it symbolizes the absolute truth, while if they have 3 heads, they represent the three dimensions of Buddhahood Trikaya, as well as the transformation of the three main mental poisons-Desire, Anger, and Ignorance.
+If they have only 1 head, it symbolizes the absolute truth.
+If they have 3 heads, they represent the three dimensions of Buddhahood Trikaya.
+The transformation of the three main mental poisons-Desire, Anger, and Ignorance.

-- Their 2 arms represent the union of wisdom (the realization of emptiness) and skillful means (compassion); while if they have six arms, these are to remind us of the six transcendent perfections (Paramita): Generosity, Discipline, Patience, Diligence, Concentration, and Wisdom.
+Their 2 arms represent the union of wisdom (the realization of emptiness) and skillful means (compassion).
+If they have six arms, these are to remind us of the six transcendent perfections (Paramita).
+Namely: Generosity, Discipline, Patience, Diligence, Concentration, and Wisdom.

 - Their razor-sharp wings symbolize penetrating wisdom.